SingaporeMotherhood | Pregnancy

 Recurrent Pregnancy Loss

-Some unfortunate couples experience recurrent miscarriages.
+There are couples who experience recurrent miscarriages.
 For women with two or more failures of clinically recognised pregnancies before 20 to 24 weeks of gestation, this is termed Recurrent Pregnancy Loss (RPL).

 Unfortunately, there is no singular treatment available for RPL.
-The main goals are to identify and treat any reversible maternal and foetal risk factors for miscarriages.
-This involves a complete medical, surgical, genetic, and family history check-up with a physical examination.
+The main goals are to identify and treat any reversible maternal and foetal risk factors for miscarriage.
+This involves a complete medical, surgical, genetic, and family history check-up, with a physical examination.

-It may also involve medical imaging of the uterus, a genetic analysis of both parents, as well as a full medical workup to identify any underlying medical conditions that the mother may have.
+It may also involve medical imaging of the uterus, a genetic analysis of both parents, as well as a full medical check-up to identify any underlying medical conditions that the parents may have.

 Thankfully, even with RPL, most women have a good prognosis for eventually having a successful pregnancy.
 This is true even without a definitive diagnosis and treatment.
 One study estimated that the overall live birth rates after a diagnosis of RPL range from 71 to 77 per cent.